 A redemption/partial repayment charge will be made if, during the period of the fixed rate, you either redeem the mortgage in full or make a part repayment.

-2. Tracker repayment mortgage
+2. Tracker Mortgage

-With our range of tracker repayment mortgages, the rate you pay will be set at a fixed percentage above the Bank of England base rate depending on the amount borrowed.
+With our range of tracker mortgages, the rate you pay will be set at a fixed percentage above the Bank of England base rate depending on the amount borrowed.

 Whenever the base rate changes, the interest rate you pay will follow within one month.
 The amount of your monthly payment is reviewed regularly.